sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 #### Full example

-Here is an example of a fully configurued budget file.
+Here is an example of a fully configured budget file.

 ~~~json
 {